 BMS Annual Conference - Fungi and the Environment Society

 A Conference to celebrate 125 years of the British Mycological Society (1896 - 2021)

-The main meeting will be preceded (on Monday, 4th April) by the inaugural BMS Mycology-PhD Students' Seminar, for PhD research students and recent post-doctoral scientists to present their work, hear from a selection of speakers and meet with colleagues from across the mycology sector.
+The main meeting will be preceded by the 1st BMS Research Student Conference, for PhD research students and recent post-doctoral scientists to present their work, hear from a selection of speakers and meet with colleagues from across the mycology sector.

 We look forward to welcoming you all to an exciting meeting in April 2022!

 Angel Medina and Naresh Magan, Applied Mycology Group, Cranfield University

 Local Organisers for the BMS